 Comment

 When the defendant is asserting a “same decision” (or “same action”) affirmative defense in a “mixed motive” case, it may be appropriate to allow the plaintiff to choose between the two versions of the second element shown above.
 As explained by the Supreme Court, Congress supplemented Title VII in 1991 to allow a plaintiff to prevail merely by showing that a protected trait or characteristic was a “motivating factor” in a defendant’s challenged employment practice.
 Civil Rights Act of 1991, § 107, 105 Stat.
 1075, codified at 42 U.S.C. § 2000e-2(m); see Bostock v.
-Clayton Cnty., 140 S. Ct.
-1731, 1739-40 (2020).
+Clayton County, 590 U.S. 644, 656-57 (2020).
 In Bostock, the Supreme Court described the “motivating factor” test as a “more forgiving standard.”
-Id. at 1740.
+Id. at 657.
 Because it is a more forgiving standard, a plaintiff asserting a claim under Title VII should be allowed to choose whether to use that standard rather than “but-for causation.”
 When a plaintiff proves a violation under 42 U.S.C. § 2000e-2(m), using the more forgiving standard of “motivating factor,” however, a defendant may assert a “same decision” (or “same action”) affirmative defense under § 2000e-5(g)(2)(B) in an effort to foreclose compensatory and punitive damages.
+See also Ohio House, LLC v.
+City of Costa Mesa, 135 F.4th 645, 661-62 (9th Cir.
+2025) (explaining that the “motivating factor” standard applies to a disparate treatment claim arising under the Fair Housing Act).

 To establish a prima facie case of disparate treatment under Title VII, a plaintiff must show “(1) he is a member of a protected class; (2) he was qualified for his position; (3) he experienced an adverse employment action; and (4) similarly situated individuals outside his protected class were treated more favorably.”
 Berry v.
-Dep't of Soc.
+Dep’t of Soc.
 Servs., 447 F.3d 642, 656 (9th Cir.
 2006).
 If it is disputed that the plaintiff is qualified for the position and that similarly situated individuals outside of the plaintiff’s protected class were treated more favorably, add the bracketed elements.
 “Other employees are similarly situated to the plaintiff when they have similar jobs and display similar conduct.”
-Id. (quoting Earl v.
+Earl v.
 Nielsen Media Rsch., Inc., 658 F.3d 1108, 1114 (9th Cir.
-2011) (internal quotation marks omitted)).
+2011) (quoting Vasquez v.
+County of Los Angeles, 349 F.3d 634, 641 (9th Cir.
+2003)).

-When the alleged discrimination is based on sexual orientation, gender identity, transgender status, or the like, the word “sex” in the instruction should be modified or explained consistent with Bostock, 140 S. Ct. at 1741, 1754 (holding employer violates Title VII by firing individual based on sexual orientation or gender identity).
+When the alleged discrimination is based on sexual orientation, gender identity, transgender status, or the like, the word “sex” in the instruction should be modified or explained consistent with Bostock, 590 U.S. at 659-60, 683 (holding that employer violates Title VII by firing an individual based on sexual orientation or gender identity).
 “Paramour preference,” however, does not constitute discrimination on the basis of sex.
 Maner v.
 Dignity Health, 9 F.4th 1114, 1116 (9th Cir.
 2021).

 Sample Special Verdict for Use with Same Decision Affirmative Defense

 [1.
-Has the plaintiff proven by a preponderance of the evidence that the defendant [discharged] [failed to hire] [failed to promote] [demoted] [state other adverse action] the plaintiff because of the plaintiff’s [race] [color] [religion] [sex] [national origin]?
+Has the plaintiff [name] proven by a preponderance of the evidence that the defendant [name] [discharged] [failed to hire] [failed to promote] [demoted] [state other adverse action] the plaintiff [name] because of the plaintiff [name]’s [race] [color] [religion] [sex] [national origin]?

-Yes _____ No _____]
+Yes _____ No _____ ]